gshannon/wntt/README.md

 Here are the files needed to figure during the build/deploy process.

-## wnttapp/public/signature.json

-    E.g. {"version":"1.32"}
-    Used to trigger wnttapp to reload when the version is out of date, when loading graph data.

 ## local/.env, remote/config/.env

     Contains security and configuration values used by wnttapi.
 Docker compose will read these and add them to the Django runtime environment.
 Format is KEY=VALUE with no quotes.